VeraCologne/LearningBlog/content/posts/2019-01-31-presentation-preparation.markdown

 ---
 layout: post
-title:  "The One With a Presentation Preparation"
+title:  "The One with a Presentation Preparation"
 date:   2019-01-31 18:13:47 +0100
 tags:
 - studitemps